abhisheksanghai/abhisheksanghai.github.io/README.md

 x<sub>1</sub>, x<sub>2</sub>, .... , x<sub>n</sub> are independent variables,
 h<sub>&theta;</sub>(x) is predicted dependent variable, &theta;<sub>o</sub>, &theta;<sub>1</sub>, ... , &theta;<sub>n</sub> are coefficients of independent variables and
-&straightepsilon; is the error term
+&straightepsilon; is the error term.

-Now, if we do not have any independent variables, the predcition equation would become,
+Consider the situation where we do not have any independent variables.
+One of the possible ways of prediction in this case would be to just take the average of Y. This can be suitably depicted using the above equations,

-h<sub>&theta;</sub>(x) = &theta;<sub>o</sub>
+h<sub>&theta;</sub>(x) = &theta;<sub>o</sub>, where &theta;<sub>o</sub> is a constant.

-i.e. the prediction is a constant which is average of Y (the dependent variable).

 The error metric considered here is Sum of Square of Error (SSE) because of which the model is also known as Ordinay Least Square (OLS).
+Our objective is to minimize SSE in order to reach as close as Y as possible.
 In this case, it is called Sum of Square of Total, SST = sum((y-y_avg)^2) **(also called variance of Y)**

 As we start including independent variables, the error is supposed to decline (otherwise including the variable is useless)